-For decisions that are subject to EU Regulation Brussels I, the presiding judge of the district court also has subject-matter jurisdiction according to article 39(1) in conjunction with annexe II of EU regulation Brussels I (however, the recognition will take place ipso jure).
-The local jurisdiction will be determined by the domicile of the defendant or the place of enforcement (article 39(2) Brussels I).
+For decisions that are subject to the Brussels I Regulation, the presiding judge of the district court also has subject-matter jurisdiction according to article 39(1) in conjunction with annex II of the Brussels I Regulation (however, the recognition will take place ipso jure).
+The local jurisdiction will be determined by the domicile of the defendant or the place of enforcement (article 39(2), Brussels I).

-Regulation on European Payment Order
+European Payment Order Regulation

-According to article 18(1) of the Regulation on European Payment Order, the declaration of enforceability will be rendered by the court that issued the order.
+According to article 18(1) of the European Payment Order Regulation, the declaration of enforceability will be rendered by the court that issued the order.
 According to article 6(1) of this Regulation, the rules of Brussels I apply to this question of international competence unless the defendant is a consumer.
 In this case, only the jurisdictions in the member state where the consumer is domiciled will be competent.

-The competent enforcement administration is determined by French law (article 21 of Regulation on European Payment Order).
+The competent enforcement administration is determined by French law (article 21 of the European Payment Order Regulation).

-Regulation on European Enforcement Order (EEO)
+European Enforcement Order Regulation (EEO)

-A foreign judgment certified as an EEO according to the Regulation on European Enforcement Order shall be enforced in France under the same conditions as a judgment rendered in France.
+A foreign judgment certified as an EEO according to the European Enforcement Order Regulation shall be enforced in France under the same conditions as a judgment rendered in France.

-Regulation on European Small Claims Procedure
+European Small Claims Procedure Regulation

-For the European small claims procedure (see article 1382 et seq of the French Code of Civil Procedure) the district court and the commercial court have subject-matter jurisdiction.
+For the European small claims procedure (see article 1382 et seq of the Code of Civil Procedure) the district court and the commercial court have subject-matter jurisdiction.
 The local competence is defined according to the Brussels I Regulation (domicile of the defendant or place of enforcement).